-The new UC Outside Activity Tracking System (OATS) is an easy-to-use, web-based application through which university faculty members can report outside activities and income, in accordance with UCOP conflict of commitment policies.
-It will be rolled out for use by all UC Davis faculty in fall 2018.
+The new UC Outside Activity Tracking System (OATS) is an easy-to-use, web-based application through which university faculty members and specialists in cooperative extension can report outside activities and income, in accordance with UCOP conflict of commitment policies.

 In April 2017, the Executive Vice Chancellor and Provosts of seven UC campuses endorsed a multi-campus collaboration for a system to facilitate tracking, review, and approval of faculty outside professional activities, related to the University of California, Office of the President (UCOP) Conflict of Commitment policies: APM 025, APM 240, APM 246 and APM 671.
 All campuses were invited to submit a proposal to serve as the IT partner for this initiative.

 The proposal from DGIT, the IT office for the David Geffen School of Medicine (DGSOM) at UCLA, to leverage the Outside Activity Tracking System (OATS) already in use by DGSOM Health Sciences faculty, was ultimately selected.
 UC Davis was chosen as the first campus at which the new system-wide version of OATS would be deployed, in fall 2018.

 Visit the system-wide OATS project page for more information.